 Experience life as locals do from your home in the heart of Bundoran, Co.
 Donegal.
-Your 6 bedroom modern home is just 5 minutes walk from the Adventure and Leadership gap year house.
 You will have an opportunity to interact with and be part of a modern-day community in one of the northwest’s most vibrant towns while reflecting on Irish culture, community and the history of Ireland.
 Becoming deeply involved in another culture challenges students to expand their world view, while developing empathy for people of varying backgrounds.

-In addition to delving into the local community, gappers will explore the best of Ireland on our expeditions around the country.
-There are seven big adventures around Ireland throughout the program (ranging from 3 to 5 nights away each), each with a different cultural focus and theme.
-For example, in Dublin we will be focusing on contemporary Irish vs. Classical Irish works of art, while in Galway City students will survey modern Irish busking as it compares to traditional busking.
-These trips are designed to provide students with a deep and candid experience of Irish culture.
+You'll also get to explore the best of Ireland on our expeditions around the country.
+There are seven big trips around Ireland throughout the program (ranging from 3 to 5 nights away each), each with a different cultural focus and theme.

-Gappers will have the opportunity to explore various areas of artistic interest from photography to found art/upcycling to stone carving to music and performance to creative writing in our workshops.
-With expert tutors, these workshops will provide a chance to try your hand at many artistic disciplines and create tangible takeaways from your time in Ireland.
+Gappers will have daily opportunities to explore areas of artistic interest from photography to found art & upcycling to performance to creative writing and more in our workshops.
+With expert tutors, these workshops will provide a chance to work with many artistic disciplines and create tangible takeaways from your time in Ireland.
 Not only will you get to immerse yourself in Irish arts, but you will meet unique and interesting people while doing it!

-Focus-Workshops are geared toward the creation of a self-designed portfolio.
-You don’t need to be particularly artistically skilled to create a portfolio, it can be anything from a photo-essay, to a collection of poems to a performance.
-Let your imagine run free and pursue your portfolio purely for the joy of learning and creating something unique to yourself.
+You don’t need to be particularly artistically skilled to participate, all we ask is that you are open and excited about exploring your creativity.
+Let your imagination run free and pursue your work purely for the joy of learning and creating something unique to yourself.